Lokinado/cpp-3d-sphere-shading/README.md

 +++
 author = "Krzysztof Borowski"
 title = "C++ 3D sphere shading"
-date = "2023-03-06"
+date = "2022-06-12"
-description = "This project is capable of rendering sphere in ascii art in terminal" summary = "This project is capable of rendering sphere in ascii art in terminal" draft="false" tags = [
+description = "Program that calculates shading for 3D sphere in sun-like lightning." summary = "This project is capable of rendering sphere in ascii art in terminal" draft="false" tags = [
-    "asm",
+    "c++",
-    "computer architecture",
+    "math",
 ]
 categories = [
-    "assignments",
+    "graphics",
 ]
 +++
 -->